bgamari/ghc-wiki-import/implementing-trees-that-grow/ide-support.md

-A way to avoid this penalty, and to allow the additional information stored to grow relatively freely without having to worry too much about optimising the straight compilation process, is to have two variants of the AST, one for the straight (batch) compilation, and one for the interactive one.
+A way to avoid this penalty, and to allow the additional information stored to grow relatively freely without having to worry too much about optimising the straight compilation process, is to have two variants of the AST, one for compiling with Api Annotations, one for without, as selected by using the `Opt_KeepRawTokenStream` dynamic flag, as used at present.